IT Untangled: 3 Ways to Maximize Remote Employee Performance

 Remote employees are only growing in popularity in the business world.
 Working from home gives companies the opportunity to hire people outside of their immediate area.
 It’s really a win-win for business and employees alike.
 Having greater access to talent means better business overall.
 And working from home is a SUPER perk for employees.

 Accent Computer Solutions, Inc. is no stranger to remote employees.
-Most of our employees are Southern California locals, but several are completely remote, spread as far as Louisiana.
+Most of our employees are Southern California locals, but several are completely remote, spread as far as Texas.
 While others are what we call “flex-remote.”
 They split their time between working from home and coming into the office.
 For some, that means being in the office a few times a week; for others, it means coming in weekly or monthly.

 Here are some key factors that make remote employment work for us.
 Let’s discuss 3 ways to figure out if a remote arrangement will work, and how to maximize their performance.